Friday, 28 July 2023

 A brief history of mine

-As I go through a 'hard reset' in my life and am exiting social media by&large, this may be a good time to pause and reflect on my IT journey.
+As I go through a 'hard reset' in my life and plan to exit social media, this may be a good time to pause and reflect on my IT journey.